retrotruestory/M1DEV/README.md

     8. Memory implementation is realized through memory mapping, where peripheral devices share the same address space as main memory.
     9. The system supports external interrupts, allowing rapid response to hardware events.
     10. Direct Memory Access (DMA) is integrated, enabling direct data transfers without CPU intervention.
+>[!NOTE]
+>Technically yes, but the only usage of the DMA model is the front panel.
+More sophisticated CPUs will allow devices to use DMA mode to transfer data to and from devices.

     11. The processor employs a microcode-driven control mechanism for fine-tuned instruction sequencing and optimization of performance.
     12. There is a balanced trade-off between simplicity (one-address architecture) and performance (additional registers and complex addressing modes).
     13. The design includes both atomic operations and complex data manipulation, supporting efficient parallel and multi-threaded computing.
+>[!NOTE]
+>Magic-1 doesn’t currently do multi-threading, but it could.
+I added a special atomic instruction, ldclr.8 a,(b), that could be used to build a semaphore to guard critical regions in code.
+Perhaps some day I’ll use it.
     14. Sophisticated scheduling of microcode instructions allows the system to adapt to various programming paradigms.
     15. The system's memory management unit (MMU) efficiently handles virtual-to-physical address translations.
     16. Hardware-level support for concurrency ensures effective multitasking and high throughput under multiple process loads.